Application deadline: 20 July 2022

-The applicant selected for a given studio will pay no rent during his/her occupancy.
-However a monthly operational charge is payable by the successful applicant, and must be paid in Euros at the beginning of each month, which covers electricity, heating and running costs of the studio.
+The applicant selected for a given studio will pay no rent during their occupancy.
+However a monthly operational charge is payable, and must be paid in Euros at the beginning of each month, which covers electricity, heating and running costs of the studio.
 The monthly services charge will depend on the size of the studio.
-Please note the payment is subject to change annually, and it is payable directly to the Cité.
+Please note the payment is subject to change annually, and it is payable to the Cité.
 A refundable deposit equivalent to one month’s charge is also payable to the Cité prior to your residency commencement date.
 Each artist is entitled to a studio with bedroom, bath, and kitchenette.
 A spouse may accompany the applicant, but the studios are not sufficiently large to accommodate children adequately.
 Small families consisting of two adults and one small child, however, are usually admitted.
 There is an additional fee for extra guests.

-Recent winners include:
+Past winners include:

 Category A: Zanny Begg, Aleks Danko, Anne Graham, Ben Ferris, Gabriella Hirst, Catherine O’Donnell